WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Message Classes

-The WFJL implements the Whiteflag messages defined in the Whiteflag standard with the `WfMessage` class of the `org.whiteflag.protocol` package.
-This class extends the `WfMessageCore` class from the `org.whiteflag.protocol.core` package with additional implementation-sepcific metadata and methods that allow for further integration in larger software applications.
+The WFJL implements the Whiteflag messages defined in the Whiteflag standard with the `WfMessage` class of the `org.whiteflagprotocol.java` package.
+This class extends the `WfMessageCore` class from the `org.whiteflagprotocol.java.core` package with additional implementation-sepcific metadata and methods that allow for further integration in larger software applications.